-As of December 31, 2022, \$32,500 (December 31, 2021, \$47,461) in total was owing to officers and directors or to companies owned by officers and directors of the Company for services and expenses.
+As of December 31, 2023, \$57,561 (December 31, 2022, \$32,500) in total was owing to officers and directors, or to companies owned by officers and directors, of the Company for services and expenses.
 These amounts owing have been included in accounts payable and accrued liabilities.

-During the year ended December 31, 2022 and 2021, the Company incurred \$79,457 and \$66,246, respectively, to our U.S. general counsel firm, DR Welch against legal services, a corporation controlled by a director of the Company.
-No shares were issued in the year ended December 31, 2022 (an aggregate of 13,158 shares were issued during the year ended December 31, 2021 to David Welch).
+During the years ended December 31, 2023 and 2022, the Company incurred \$8,213 and \$79,457, respectively, to our U.S. general counsel firm, Enso Law against legal services, a corporation controlled by the Chairman of the Company.

-There were no other payments to related parties for the year ended December 31, 2022 and 2021 other than expense reimbursements in the ordinary course of business.
+There were no other payments to related parties for the years ended December 31, 2023 and 2022 other than expense reimbursements in the ordinary course of business.

-15. RESEARCH AND DEVELOPMENT
+19. RESEARCH AND DEVELOPMENT

-During the year ended December 31, 2022, the Company spent 615,693 as compared to 474,338 for the year ended December 31, 2021 in research and development costs in relation to the license agreement with Radical Clean Solutions Ltd ("Radical"), the testing, nutrient and micro analysis for UN(THINK)TM food product development as well as costs of design and construction for the Coachella land and its future structure architecture.
+During the year ended December 31, 2023, the Company spent \$6,589 in research and development costs in relation to UN(THINK)TM food product development.
+For the year ended December 31, 2022, the Company spent \$615,693 in relation to the license agreement with Radical Clean Solutions Ltd ("Radical"), the testing, nutrient and micro analysis for UN(THINK)TM food product development as well as costs of design and construction for the Coachella land and its future structure architecture.
 The following represents the breakdown of research and development activities: